AirCastLab/aircast-ios/README.md

 # aircast-ios

 airplay mirroring and airplay casting SDK

-## Use Cases

-- Meeting

-- Game live

-- Education

-- Home and Car Entertainment

 ## Feature

 - support sender and receiver on the same device
-- iOS/Android/Windows/linux/Mac support
 - can work without network
-- yuv data and raw h264 data out support
+- raw h264 data out support
-- hardware and sofeware decode support with a low cpu usage
+- hardware decode support with a low cpu usage
-- audio pcm data out support
+- audio data out support

-## Supported Platforms

-- Android Phones, Tablets and Set Top Box.
-- ARM Linux based devices e.g. Raspberry Pi3, Ordoid C2 and many more.
-- x86/x64 based Windows PC and fanless box.
-- X86/x64 based Linux Computer and fanless box.
-- Apple Mac computer.
-- iPhone, iPad devices. iOS8/iOS9/iOS10/iOS11 support
+- multi sessions support

 ## How to use